ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## RTC Use Examples

 The RTC products are presented as Cloud-Optimized GeoTIFFs (COGs), a user-friendly format that is GIS compatible.
-The products do not include pre-generated overviews, so users may need to generate pyramids to display the images efficiently in a GIS environment.
+The products include pre-generated overviews, so users will not need to generate pyramids to display the images efficiently in a GIS environment.

-The side-looking geometry of SAR imagery leads to geometric and radiometric distortions.
-RTC adjusts images so that the values relate to actual topographic features, alleviating shadows, foreshortening, and layover effects inherent to SAR images.
-These corrected images can then be used as “just another layer” within a GIS, and can be combined with other datasets in a number of ways.

-The two satellites that comprise the Sentinel-1 mission each have a 12-day repeat cycle, so most areas of the earth will have imagery at least every 6 days, but many areas have coverage even more frequently, making this SAR dataset a very useful tool for monitoring rapid or sudden landscape changes.
-In addition, SAR is not impacted by either cloud cover or lack of light, so RTC imagery can be collected at any time, and in areas or situations where cloud cover often causes problems for other imagery types.

 The following sections present examples of how one might use RTC datasets to identify areas of change and integrate RTC datasets into other datasets for enhanced results.
 We also present a bibliography of some of the scientific literature making use of Sentinel-1 RTC datasets.